 Everyone has the right to make their own decisions about the medical treatment they receive.
 Sometimes, an injury or illness can leave you unable to make those decisions yourself.
 It is a good idea to think about who you would like to make decisions on your behalf, if you lose “capacity” (i.e. your marbles or consciousness).

-In Victoria, you can appoint someone to act on your behalf under an Advanced Health Directive or Enduring Power of Attorney (Medical Treatment) Form.
+In Victoria, you can appoint someone to act on your behalf under an Appointment of Medical Decision Maker document.

 - Consenting to medical treatment